 Teams can collaborate on emails, assign conversations, and measure performance, all from a shared inbox.

 Front also integrates with CRMs and project tools.
-These integrations help teams reduce back-and-forth and stay accountable on response SLAs and customer communications.
+These integrations help teams manage the sales process, reduce back-and-forth, and stay accountable for response SLAs and customer communications.

 4. Freshdesk